| No Power in 350 Watt ATX Power Supplies

 Power supplies tester soon.
 Once I got it I will write another article on how to use this tester on ATX power

+supplies.
 Conclusion- I knew that many of us no longer repair cheap and throw

 away electronic equipment.
 We are sort of like been programmed to only repair equipment that can only bring